loverajoel/theproductindex/docs/README.md

 ## What they do?

 Product Managers have two key responsibilities.
-They decide which opportunities are worthy and define the right product to build.
+They decide which opportunities are worthy and define the product to build.

 But, where to start?